-325. Nineteenth Century Philosophy
+325, 326.
+Nineteenth Century Philosophy

 European philosophical thought during the nineteenth century.
-A study of some of the significant issues and projects that emerged in the wake of Kant's "critical" philosophy and in a society increasingly shaped by scientific and industrial development.
-Thinkers that may be considered: Hegel, Marx, Kierkegaard, Mill, Nietzsche, and Freud.
+A study of some of the significant issues and projects that emerged in the wake of Kant's 'critical' philosophy and in a society increasingly shaped by scientific and industrial development.
+Readings will include works by Hegel, Marx, Kierkegaard, and Nietzsche

 Prerequisite: Any previous course in philosophy.
-PHL 223 Modern Philosophy is recommended